 Plastic water bottles are used everywhere for the convenience of storing and use.
 But it has toxic effects on the quality of drinking water on prolonged use or exposure to light.
 The bottles add nothing but to the garbage after disposal.
 The more healthy and eco-friendly option is to use bottles made of glass, or stainless steel.
 These small steps would help address the waste issues caused by plenty of single-use plastic bottles discarded every day.
 This is a very reasonable way of keeping ourselves safe, healthy, and free from plastic pollution.

 Increasing plastic pollution is a very serious concern for humanity and we need to do our best to tackle this problem.
 We are free to make our lifestyle choices, but also should think about how we can make our contribution to address the problem of plastic pollution by taking some conscious and simple steps.
+We hope that these 5 tips for plastic-free July have helped you decide to give it a go as it might be less daunting than it looks like!

 Looking for plastic free and low waste product alternatives ?